vebis/trigger-proxy/README.md

 ### Use Case - semantic repo

-Sometime it happends you have a special meaning in the path component of your git repo.
+Sometimes it happens you have a special meaning in the path component of your git repo.
 Like when you have a component which consists of multiple packages.

 Example mappingfile: